SyphonArch/DS-HW-tester/README.md

 >
 >It was ignored in the parsing of the testsets as it did not match the input format for that project.

-Note: It is known that at least one testset has faulty testcases - homework #3 has several.

 ## Prerequisites
 * Have Python 3 installed
 * Have `java` in PATH